Serval Reviews, Pricing, and the Best Alternatives

 Final Thoughts on ITSM Workflow Automation Tools

 The right ITSM software depends on whether you have developers available to maintain AI-generated code or need a solution your operations teams can fully own while supporting scalable internal customer support.
-Serval's code-first approach works for technical teams, but most organizations want automation without debugging TypeScript when integrations break.
+Serval's code-first approach works for technical teams, but many organizations want automation without debugging TypeScript when integrations break.
 Ravenna delivers the same workflow outcomes with managed integrations and a full-stack architecture that replaces overlapping tools instead of adding another layer.

 FAQs